Edited by: Jessica Merritt

 The most benefits come with the Executive Platinum level, which is regarded as one of the best airline elite levels worldwide.

-In this post, we’ll be doing a deep-dive look into the top public tier Executive Platinum level, the benefits, and what this status is worth so you can make a sound decision on whether to pursue this tier.
+In this post, we’ll do a deep dive into the top public tier Executive Platinum level, the benefits, and what this status is worth so you can make a sound decision on whether to pursue this tier.

 Specifically, we’ll focus on upgrades and seating options, and a second post will look at benefits at the airport and alliance-wide perks.

-We’ll be looking at what benefits are associated with Executive Platinum, their value, and how to maximize each benefit to receive the most value.
+We’ll look at what benefits are associated with Executive Platinum, their value, and how to maximize each benefit to receive the most value.
 We’ll discuss whether to pursue Executive Platinum status based on the worthiness and value of each perk, as well as how to earn the status.

-To figure out what a benefit is worth, one must first look at the overall requirements for status.
+To figure out what a benefit is worth, you must first look at the overall requirements for status.

 Let’s take a look at each of the status perks, starting with upgrades.